-The University of Utah Safety Department (U Safety) includes University Police, Campus Security, Community Services, Emergency Communications, Emergency Management, U Health Security, and the Office of the Chief Safety Officer.
-University Safety works closely with other Salt Lake City and County law enforcement agencies as well as state and federal authorities.
+The University of Utah Department of Public Safety includes University Police, Campus Security, Community Services, Emergency Communications, Emergency Management, U Health Security, and the Office of the Chief Safety Officer.
+The Department of Public Safety works closely with other Salt Lake City and County law enforcement agencies as well as state and federal authorities.
 University Police maintains a written mutual aid agreement between all municipal agencies and the Salt Lake County Sheriff's Office.
 University Police has primary jurisdiction on the University of Utah Campus, at University Student Apartments, and at university-owned offices in Research Park.
-University Safety shares responsibility with the Salt Lake Police for portions of Research Park not owned by the university, roadways adjoining campus, and the athletic complex on Guardsman Way.
+The Department of Public Safety shares responsibility with the Salt Lake Police for portions of Research Park not owned by the university, roadways adjoining campus, and the athletic complex on Guardsman Way.
 Off-campus offices, clinics, and remote campus sites receive police services from the local jurisdictions in which the sites are located